 Not just a great music festival, but a great festival of theatre, words and Story!

-Australia’s premier Celtic festival brings a full program of theater across the long weekend.
+Australia’s premier Celtic festival brings a full program of theatre across the long weekend.
 Don’t miss out on a great line up of theatre, readings, forums, Master classes, and storytelling — all part of the unique, National Celtic Festival experience.

 Here is what’s on offer over the weekend: